anna-poutanen/job-copilot/README.md

 My resume lives in `data/resume.md` (already loaded with mine).
 Everything the tool writes about me comes from there, so I keep it up to date.

-## Ideas I might build next
-- A morning brief that emails itself to me every day, so it just runs on its own.
-- A conflict + travel-gap detector on the agenda (practice → class with no time to get there).
-- Follow-up reminders that link the outreach tab to my inbox.